kurosouza/scribble-blog/src/content/blog/the-existential-agnst-of-a-semicolon.md

 ---
-title: 'The Existential Angst of a Semicolon'
+title: 'The Existentialist Angst of a Semicolon'
 description: |
   An intimate look into the mind of a semicolon as it grapples with its relevance in a changing world.
   It fears becoming a digital appendix, a relic from a more structured, syntactical time.